acl-org/emnlp-2023/_pages/faq.md

 Q: My paper is accepted to Findings of EMNLP 2022, and I wonder if it is eligible for presentation at the main conference?
 {: .question}
 A: Findings are not accommodated for presentation at the main conference.
 For more information, you can check https://2020.emnlp.org/blog/2020-04-19-findings-of-emnlp.
 {: .answer}

-Q: I have a paper being accepted to Findings of EMNLP.
-Do I need to register?
-{: .question}
-A: You do not need to register to have your video being uploaded.
-However, you do need to register in order to attend the conference.
-{: .answer}

 <!-- _This FAQ is coming soon and will be frequently updated.
 Please check back often!_ -->